DripEmail/custom-dynamic-weather/README.md

-# Drip Personalized Content Weather Demo
+# Drip Custom Dynamic Content Weather Demo

 [![Build Status](https://travis-ci.org/DripEmail/drip-personalized-weather.svg?branch=master)](https://travis-ci.org/DripEmail/drip-personalized-weather)

-This is a demonstration of how a backend API might look to integrate with Drip's Personalized Content product feature.
+This is a demonstration of how a backend API might look to integrate with Drip's Custom Dynamic Content product feature.

 This API assumes a subscriber with a custom field called `zipcode`, which is then translated into a response containing the weather for that location.

-## DarkSky API Key
+## Dark Sky API Key

 You will need to obtain a DarkSky API key here: https://darksky.net/dev/account